iRiDA-app/ts-alias-file-import/README.md

-# ts-alias-file-import
+# @irida-app/ts-alias-file-import

-`ts-alias-file-import` is a utility for importing files using TypeScript's `paths` aliases defined in `tsconfig.json`.
+`@irida-app/ts-alias-file-import` is a utility for importing files using TypeScript's `paths` aliases defined in `tsconfig.json`.
 It resolves alias paths and reads the corresponding files, returning them as Buffers.

+### Note:
+This package is particularly useful for server-side file imports in API routes when working with **Next.js App Router** or **Expo Router**.
+It helps resolve file paths in your application structure by leveraging TypeScript's aliasing system.

 ## Features
 - Resolves file paths based on TypeScript `paths` and `baseUrl` configuration.